How to Set Up Wi-Fi at Your New Home

 Consider the size of your home

 The size of your home also plays a role in determining how to set up your Wi-Fi at home.
 Homes that contain 1,500 square feet or less should be able to get by with one Wi-Fi access point or router.
 However, homes between 1,500 and 3,000 square feet will require two Wi-Fi access points, and homes larger than 3,000 square feet may require three routers.
+You can purchase a mesh router or Wi-Fi extender to help spread the coverage throughout your home.

-The Advantages and Disadvantages of Wi-Fi
+The advantages and disadvantages of Wi-Fi

 - Affordable: Internet service is generally affordable.
 In 2018, Americans paid an average of $60 per month for Internet service, and this measures out to a reasonable $2 per day.